-Faculty in ASU’s Mathematics Department build mentoring relationships with their students and often maintain an open-door policy for students who need individual help outside of class.
+Faculty in ASU’s Mathematics Department build mentoring relationships with their students and maintain an open-door policy for students who need individual help outside of class.
 Most upper-division classes have fewer than 20 students, and lower-division classes average fewer than 40.

 Students interested in undergraduate research pair up with professors to pursue projects and then present their work.
 Faculty also closely monitor the curriculum to ensure that it meets the needs of students.
 For example, they have created a senior-level seminar class to help students learn to write research papers and make research presentations.